oleander/remap/README.md

 end
 ```

-The second argument to `Mapper.call` takes a hash and is used to populate the mapper.
+The second argument to `Mapper.call` takes a hash and is used as options for the mapper.

 ``` ruby
 Mapper.call({